 Only system that can be modularized can be built using RAD.

 Requires highly skilled developers/designers.

-Inapplicable to cheaper projects as cost of modeling and automated code generation is very high.
+Inapplicable to cheaper projects as cost of Modelling and automated code generation is very high.

 Management complexity is more.